CrossyChainsaw/CrossyChainsaw/README.md

 # About Me 🙂
 I currently study IT & Software Engineering at Fontys.
-You can see everything I made during my study in the organisation called [Semester Summaries](https://github.com/School-Semester-Summaries).
+You can see everything I made during my study here [Semester Summaries](https://github.com/School-Semester-Summaries).

 Also have I been active in the Brawlhalla community making discord bots.
 Mostly known for creating a bot called [Ranknir](https://github.com/CrossyChainsaw/Ranknir)